ratishphilip/CompositionExpressionToolkit/README.md

 public static T Get<T>(this CompositionPropertySet propertySet, string key);
 ```

-## Creating statically typed CompositionAnimation Expressions
+## 2. Creating statically typed CompositionAnimation Expressions
 According to MSDN, <a href="https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.composition.expressionanimation.aspx">__ExpressionAnimation__</a> and <a href="">__KeyFrameAnimation__</a> use a _mathematical expression_ to specify how the animated value should be calculated each frame.
-The expressions can reference properties from composition objects.
-Currently, the _mathematical expression_ is provided in the form of a __string__.
+The expressions can reference properties from composition objects. _Currently, the mathematical expression is provided in the form of a **string**_.
 Expression animations work by parsing the mathematical expression string and internally converting it to a list of operations to produce an output value.
 Well, using a __string__ for creating an expression increases the chance of introducing errors (spelling, type-mismatch to name a few...).
 These errors will not be picked up during compile time and can be difficult to debug during runtime too.
 To mitigate this issue, we can use lambda expressions which are statically typed and allow the common errors to be caught during compile time.